 Stuck between weight loss and fat loss?
 Not able to understand what are you losing and which is better to lose first?
 People confuse fat loss with weight loss.
 All you want to do is weight loss but what you actually mean is fat loss.

-For a successful weight loss, preserving muscle, or possibly even gaining some, while at the same time losing as much body fat as possible is the key.
-Your body fat percentage is a key indicator of success of your weight loss journey, not the weighing scale.
+For a successful weight loss, preserving muscle, or possibly even gain some, while at the same time losing as much body fat as possible is the key.
+Your body fat percentage is a key indicator of the success of your weight loss journey, not the weighing scale.

 What is weight loss?

 The body weight can be referred to as the sum of the weight of your muscles, your bones, your organs and the amount of water your body retains.
 Weight loss is the total (sum) loss of your total weight.
 Weight loss occurs when you lose muscle, fat and water weight.